 CTE, as defined by the University website, is "a progressive and degenerative disease of the brain found in athletes with a history of repetitive brain trauma."
 Symptoms can include memory loss, confusion, impaired judgement, depression, and eventually, dementia.

 "I don't believe that's true at all.
-That's head-in-the-sand time if you believe that," he told Planet Rugby.
+That's head-in-the-sand time if you believe that," he said.

 "It is not untrue to say that head trauma is the cause of the disease exclusively, because CTE is unquestionably a multifactorial situation.
 There are almost certainly genetic predisposing factors as well as other environmental factors that contribute to CTE.